febrianrachmadi/lots-iam-gpu/README.md

 ### 2.2.
 Changing Software's Parameters

 In default, there are five paramaters that can be easily changed by the user (listed below).
+Change these parameters via [`iam_params.py` file](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/iam_params.py) or the second active cell in [`LOTS_IAM_GPU_release.ipynb` file](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/iam_params.py) (Jupyter Notebook user only).

 ```
 ## General output full path (note to user: you can change this variable)